Friday, December 7, 2012

 Charles Grodin is likewise terrific in a villainous role where his villainy is masked by humor.
 There is a shifty deviousness to just about everything he does, like a little boy throwing rocks at a hornets nest just for fun.
 He is so exuberant early on that it effectively masks his darker nature, though this eventually comes out.

 Jeff Bridges is generally good as the male lead.
 He takes an underwritten role and does the most with it that he can, but there's no getting around that there is nothing for him to do once they are off the island.
 He is sadly relegated by the film's climax to watching from the sidelines, unable to affect the outcome in any meaningful way.
+This can also be read differently, of course.
+Bridges could also represent the environmental movement, and the way the film treats him could be read as a comment on what their chances were when faced with a) big business and b) nature itself.

 So how does Kong fare as a character?
 In this re-imagining, he's thoroughly sympathetic.
 True, the characters in the film fear him but the audience never does, as he is by far the most relatable character they have to deal with.
 Who hasn't gotten a little worked up when the attention of their love spurns them?
-Heck, I know I have.
 He has a bit of a temper?
 Lots of people do.
 He occasionally steps on people?
 Who hasn't wanted to do that at least once in their life?

 What did Kong do wrong?
 Nothing.
 He's a victim and his ultimate fate is a sad one.
 This 1976 version of the story doesn't get into the mythical aspects of the Kong.
 There is no time given to the island, it's inhabitants, or how Kong got there.
 One assumes that Kong must have had parents but the film simply does not get into it.
 How long have the natives worshiped Kong?
-On one hand it is irritating that the film never even tries to answer these questions, but this goes back to what kind of film KONG 76 really is.
-See, KONG 76 is a love story so it devotes its time to building that up.
-It should also be noted that KONG 33 didn't try to answer these questions either.
+On one hand it is irritating that the film never even tries to answer these questions, but this goes back to what kind of film KONG 76 really is, which is a love story so it devotes its time to building that up.
+It should also be noted that KONG 33 didn't try to seriously answer these questions either.

 We can't really talk about Kong the character without talking about the masterful job that Rick Baker did playing him.
 Rick Baker is the man behind the mask for the majority of Kong shots, and in my opinion is solely responsible for the audience liking Kong.
 Simply by using his contact lens covered eyes and body language, he conveys a depth of emotion that is impressive and affecting.
 There are several shots with someone else playing Kong and it's a testament to Baker's performance that it is instantly noticeable.
 With the other guy in the suit, it looks like just that: a guy in an ape suit.